runcom/kiosk-sagano-example/README.md

 # kiosk-sagano-example

-Demonstration of using the container workflow to build a bootable container image that include kiosk and a simple script running firefox.
+Demonstration of using the container workflow to build a bootable container image that includes kiosk and a simple script running firefox.

 ## Notable issues/ergonomics